CarrieKinnison/hello-world/README.md

 # hello-world
-Being a good newbie and working through the exercise
+I'm just being a good newbie.

 Hi All,
 Thanks for having me.
 I'm a retired engineer and have discovered the world of Ardruino, Wemos D1, and Android.